 - Repeat 10-15 times.

 When using this exercise as a warm-up, use light weights.
-Since the narrow grip is an exercises the trapezius, the weight should be such that you can do 6-8 repetitions.
+Since the narrow grip is an exercise of the trapezius, the weight should be such that you can do 6-8 repetitions.

 Row with average grip